orchard0/orchard0/README.md

-### Bismillah ar-Rahman ar-Raheem - In the name of God, the entirely merciful, the especially merciful
+### In the name of God, the entirely compassionate, the especially compassionate

+## Hi, I'm Abdul 👋
+A full stack software developer with 2 years of experience creating responsive web apps and 8+ years of experience of creating Python scripts.

+Checkout my portfolio: here

+Or browse my repositories.

 <!--
 **orchard0/orchard0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.